(Chapter 5 was reorganized in accordance with #03-04--9. Identified changes are linked to other legislation)

 5.70.10 The Joint Committee on Academic Planning (JCAP) shall address academic planning and accreditation of the University.
 The recommendations of the Committee are advisory to the Office of the Provost and the Faculty Senate.
 It shall assist in monitoring progress of the University's Academic Plan by suggesting modifications, additions, and deletions to the Plan as well as creating and coordinating task forces.
 The Committee shall be responsible for the regular review of the Academic Plan and ensure that it continues to reflect the needs of the University in light of new opportunities and challenges.
 It shall be responsible for periodic and systematic review of various aspects of the institution as required by the New England Association of Schools and Colleges and shall ensure that the results of these reviews are used for continuing improvement.
 The Committee shall be provided, upon request, with necessary data and information by University colleagues across all Divisions and by representatives of Academic Plan task forces. #09-10--26

-5.70.11 The Joint Committee on Academic Planning shall be chaired by the Provost and Vice President for Academic Affairs with the Vice Chair of the Faculty Senate serving as JCAP vice chair.
-Members of the Committee shall include the Vice Provost for Faculty Affairs; Special Assistant to the Provost for Academic Planning; Dean of Students in Student Affairs; Assistant Vice President for Business Services; Vice President for Research and Economic Development; Dean of the Graduate School; a Dean appointed by the Provost; a representative from the Feinstein Providence Campus appointed by the Vice Provost for Urban Programs; four members of the Faculty Senate Executive Committee; chairs of the following Faculty Senate committees: Curricular Affairs, Academic Program Review, and University College and General Education; the Presidents of the Student Senate and Graduate Student Association or their designees.
-Other individuals from the URI community may be called upon to participate and contribute. #09-10--26
+5.70.11.
+The Joint Committee on Academic Planning shall be chaired by the Provost and Vice President for Academic Affairs with the Vice Chair of the Faculty Senate serving as JCAP vice chair.
+Members of the Committee shall include the Vice Provost for Faculty Affairs; Special Assistant to the Provost for Academic Planning; Associate Vice President for Community, Diversity and Equity; Dean of Students in Student Affairs; Vice President for Research and Economic Development; Dean of the Graduate School; a Dean appointed by the Provost; a representative from the Feinstein Providence Campus appointed by the Vice Provost for Urban Programs; four members of the Faculty Senate Executive Committee; chairs of the following Faculty Senate committees: Curricular Affairs, Academic Program Review, and University College and General Education; the Presidents of the Student Senate and Graduate Student Association or their designees.
+Other individuals from the URI community, such as the Assistant Vice President for Business Services, may be called upon to participate and contribute. #09-10--26 #12-13--4

 5.70.12 The Joint Committee on Academic Planning shall meet on a regular basis as needed, typically monthly, and shall submit recommendations to the Provost, the Faculty Senate, and committees of the University, as it deems appropriate.
 The Chair and Vice Chair of the Committee shall report to the Faculty Senate at least once each academic year, typically at a Senate meeting prior to April, and to the university community as appropriate. #09-10--26